ZahraMansouriMedPhys/DL-90Y-SPECT-Correction/README.md

 This work introduces fast and robust deep learning-based alternatives using dose-domain training on a relatively large patient dataset (n=190), leveraging a Swin UNETR model with transformer-based encoding.

+## 🏥 Clinical Context
+These models are beneficial in:

+Standalone SPECT systems without CT

+Hospitals lacking GPU access for MC simulations

+Reducing processing time (from ~80 min to ~20 sec/GPU or ~6 min/CPU)

 ---
 ## Download Trained Models